Kiruthiga-Venkatesh/Kiruthiga-Venkatesh/README.md

 ### Hi there 👋
- ***I am KiruthigaVenkatesh.
-I'm currently pursuing my under graduate degree in Electronics & Communication Engineering and passionate about Front-End & Web devlopment.
+ ***I am Kiruthiga Venkatesh.
+I'm currently pursuing my under graduate degree in Electronics & Communication Engineering and passionate about Front-End & Web development.
 Seeking for exciting opportunities realated to the same.***

 - 🔭 I’m currently working ***as volunteer at Youth Empowerment Foundation.***
 - 🌱 I’m currently learning ***about Web-developing at DevIncept.***